published

 drafts

 Potentialism is the view that the universe of sets is inherently potential.
 It comes in two main flavours: height-potentialism and width-potentialism.
 It is natural to think that height and width potentialism are just aspects of a broader phenomenon of potentialism, that they might both be true.
 The main result of this paper is that this is mistaken: height and width potentialism are jointly inconsistent.
-Indeed, I will argue that height potentialism is independently committed to an ultimate background universe of sets, an ultimate V, up to its height.
+Indeed, I argue that height potentialism is independently committed to an ultimate background universe of sets, an ultimate V, up to its height.